 - Human papillomavirus (HPV) vaccine (HPV rate)

-This measure reports the percentage of adolescents who turned 13 years old during the measurement year and had up to date vaccinations on three types of vaccines:
+This measure reports state performance on the percentage of adolescents who turned 13 years old during the measurement year and had up to date vaccinations on three types of vaccines:

 - Meningococcal vaccine